Qualified doctors Certified medications Online consultation with aftercare

 Your menstrual cycle is regulated by the complex interaction of sex hormones.
 The female sex hormone oestrogen causes the lining of the uterus to thicken, so that a fertilised egg can implant.
 If fertilisation doesn’t occur, the egg dies off and the body sheds the uterine lining to prepare for the next cycle.
 This is when you have your period.

-During the menopausal transition, your ovaries gradually produce less of the female sex hormones oestrogen and progesterone.
+During menopause, your ovaries gradually produce less of the female sex hormones oestrogen and progesterone.
 Your ability to get pregnant reduces significantly over time until your periods stop altogether.
 For many women, the time preceding their last period is marked by menstrual changes due to fluctuating hormone levels.
 Changes can range from shorter, longer or missed periods, to different bleeding patterns (heavier or lighter).

 Blood clots during menopause